 In February 2006, Mike Fowler came to Guam to coach a seminar at Enson Enoe’s Purebred Gym.
 He ended up moving to the island for a good a few weeks after that first meeting, coaching, and living full time in Guam for the most part of 3 years.
 There he met fellow grappler Tracey Goodell, the two became a couple and eventually moved to Hawaii in 2011 where Fowler stayed up until 2013.

-Also in 2006, controversy struck Fowler and stopped him on his tracks at the World Jiu-Jitsu Championships (his first year as a black belt).
+Also in 2006, controversy struck Fowler and stopped him in his tracks at the World Jiu-Jitsu Championships (his first year as a black belt).
 Michael’s match with Daniel Moraes was one of the most talked-about that year.
 The controversy happened as Fowler tried to apply an armbar, to which the former world champion (Moraes) responded by slamming the American.
 The move granted an immediate disqualification, but the referee did nothing and Moraes went through to the next round.
 This caused such turmoil that IBJJF (Brazilian Jiu-Jitsu Federation) was forced to release a statement acknowledging the wrongdoing; the fight was also one of the main reasons behind the 3 referee rule applied in current times.

 “There are articles being shared about my behavior.
 I won’t deny improper conduct back in 2015.
 No excuses.
 And those I was wrong to, I apologized.
 There are two sides to the story, but it doesn’t justify anything.
-I’m glad my actions were brought out because it made me take a look at myself.
+I’m glad my actions were brought out because they made me take a look at myself.
 That wasn’t who I wanted to be.

 In 2013 I found out I wasn’t the father of my child and he was taken from me, never seen again.
 I had every thought from suicide to fighting in court to try and be in his life.